storj/docs/app/dcs/third-party-tools/file-transfer-performance/page.md

 redirects:
   - /dcs/how-tos/how-to-hod-rod-file-transfer-performance-on-storj-dcs
 metadata:
-  title: How to Hod Rod File Transfer Performance on Storj DCS
+  title: Optimizing File Transfer Performance on Storj
+  description:
+    A guide on leveraging parallel transfers for efficient throughput in Storj, including utilizing tools like Uplink and Rclone to gain improved file transfer performance.
 ---

 Many of the performance benefits of decentralized storage are achieved through distributed, redundant segmentation of files on the network.
 This redundancy and segmentation allow platforms like Storj to implement parallelism in the network for a greater performance boost.
 In the context of file transfers, parallelism is the concept of uploading or downloading different pieces of a file simultaneously (in parallel).
 As a user, there are ways to optimize these parallel transfers to achieve more efficient throughput.